Are you an advisor? Go to Unbiased Pro

 Medical retirement is a term for when a person enters retirement and accesses their retirement fund due to poor health or disability.

 You can become medically retired if you are unable to work due to health impairments.
+It is also referred to as “disability retirement” by the U.S. Office of Personnel Management (OPM), the federal agency that administers the program.

 What is military medical retirement?

 Medical retirement is more commonly applied to military personnel than to regular citizens.
-So, how do you get medically retired from the military?

-Medical retirement vs. regular retirement: what’s the difference?
+Medical retirement vs. regular retirement: What’s the difference?

 Medical retirement is defined as retirement brought upon by a person’s inability to work due to poor health or a debilitating physical injury.
-If deemed unfit to work, a person can medically retire before the regular retirement age of 65.
+If deemed unfit to work, a person can medically retire before the typical retirement age of 65.

 Ultimately, the main difference between the two lies in the decision to retire.
-For regular retirement, it is up to the person, while for medical retirement, the decision is made for them.

 What are the benefits available in medical retirement?